Spontaneous wave formation in stochastic self-driven particle systems: Stochastic following model

 \section{Stochastic following model}

 We consider $N$ particles on a system of length $L$ with periodic boundary conditions.
-We denote in the following as $(x_n(t))_{n=1,\ldots,N}$ the curvilinear positions of the particles $n=1,\ldots,N$ at time $t\ge0$ (see Fig.~\ref{fig:ring}) and suppose that the particles are initially ordered by their index, i.e.
+We denote in the following as $(x_n(t))_{n=1,\ldots,N}\in \mathbb R^N$ the cumulative curvilinear positions of the particles $n=1,\ldots,N$ at time $t\ge0$ (see Fig.~\ref{fig1}) and suppose that the particles are initially ordered by their index, i.e.

-In the following model, the speed of a particle is a deterministic optimal velocity $V:s\mapsto V(s)$ depending on the spacing $s$, coupled to an additive stochastic noise.
-We consider in the rest of the paper congested traffic states and the affine optimal velocity function
+In the following model, the speed of a particle is a deterministic equilibrium speed function $V:s\mapsto V(s)$ depending on the spacing $s$ coupled to an additive stochastic noise.
+The speed function is related to as \emph{optimal velocity} in the traffic literature \cite{Bando1995}, We consider in the rest of the paper congested traffic states and the affine optimal velocity function